 - Fall 2016: Hyak back in service as hybrid

-The Hyak conversion will cost about $22 million.
+The Hyak conversion will cost approximately $22 million.

 Other hybrid ferries around the world